hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/standards-for-student-work.md

 - **Beginner** mark is given when the problem has been attempted, but the solution contains multiple significant errors or is presented without sufficient explanation.
 Shows in Canvas as `0`

 > [!NOTE]
 > It is not enough just to get right answers.
-You must also provide a clear explanation for your answers.
+For many LT problems you must also provide a commentary or an explanation for your choices.
 Your goal on a LT Problem is to provide sufficient evidence that you have mastered the concept in the problem.
 It is not to your advantage to withhold any such evidence or expect that I will infer what you had in mind when you produced the solution.
-So provide clear chemical steps and a brief but clear English explanation in order to give sufficient evidence to warrant a **Master** grade.
+So provide clear chemical steps and a brief but clear English explanation in order to give sufficient evidence to warrant a **Master** mark.

 ## Standards for Integrated Problems